COSD-PANDA/datasd_council_report_2017/main/stars.md

 # Additional Acknowledgements
 * Joy Bonaguro (CDO of San Francisco)
-    - Joy is a pleasure to collaborate with and was instrumental in helping plan the basics of the inventory process she is now implementing in her city upon which we modeled our City's process.
+    - Joy is a pleasure to collaborate with and was instrumental in helping plan the basics of the inventory process.
 * Allen Gunn
-    - The advice we have received from Allen (Maksim's friend, and Director of Aspirationtech) has been invaluable and has led down the path of better communication with the information coordinators.
+    - The advice we have received from Allen (Director of Aspirationtech) has been invaluable and has led us down the path of better communication with the information coordinators.